Tape Data Retention

 For example, there are 14 backup files in the backup repository that are kept for 14 days.
 The backup to tape job archives files once a week.
 The retention policy for the media pool is set to 7 days.
 In this case, Veeam Backup & Replication will first write 14 backup files from the backup repository to tape.
 After a 7-day interval, Veeam Backup & Replication will start recording the whole set of backup files from the backup repository to tape anew, overwriting backup files on tape with their copies from the backup repository.

 When the source job produces a forever forward incremental backup chain, you can set any retention period for the tape archive.
 To back up such chains, the virtual full mechanism is enabled automatically.
-Keep in mind that the virtual full backup must be always newer than the full backup on disk.
-Otherwise, the tape job will copy the full backup from disk and synthesize the virtual full within one backup set.
+Keep in mind that the virtual full backup must be always newer than the full backup on the disk.
+Otherwise, the tape job will copy not only the full backup from the disk, but also the whole chain of incremental backups.
+That may result in excessive use of additional tapes and significant increase in the tape job processing time.
 For more information, see Virtual Full Backup.

 Managing Outdated Tapes